 Modern technologies like laser scanning and 3D point-cloud modeling mean a faster, less intrusive way to work with existing structures.
 As we continue to find new ways to repurpose buildings for multiple sectors, the lessons learned are transferable from each conversion project.

-- Market Trends and Social Impact
+Market Trends and Social Impact

 Residential design excellence provides personalization and pride of place, and the flexibility for different living patterns and household demographics.
 Premium amenity spaces must be integrated using open areas with direct connections to circulation spaces (stairs, elevators, entrance lobbies, mailrooms, etc.).
 Fortunately, many older office buildings have amenity spaces that can easily be converted for residential users and may be conveniently located to other neighborhood amenities.
 This is very much about supporting and fortifying the idea of a 15-minute neighborhood as urban cores continue to repopulate creating livable, walkable, sustainable neighborhoods.

-It is incumbent of any conversion project to respect the adjacent neighbors, yet firmly establish itself with the ideals of its new identity, knitting itself into the existing architectural characters of the streetscape and surrounding fabric.
-Fostering diversity and inclusion of tenants and space types will support thriving micro-communities and evoke an excitement that will draw people in.
+It is incumbent of any conversion project to respect the adjacent neighbors yet firmly establish itself with the ideals of its new identity, knitting itself into the existing architectural characters of the streetscape and surrounding fabric.
+Fostering diversity and inclusion of tenants and space types will support thriving micro-communities and evoke excitement that will draw people in.
 Developments have not been without their controversy when space standards, amenities and quality of space are not properly considered.
 When approached responsibly, conversations can provide an answer to what to do with unoccupied buildings, how to reduce the use of embodied carbon and help provide a solution to the shortage of quality housing within our urban centers.

 Learn more about how to approach a conversion by starting a conversation with our team.